Itsfitts/AppCoder/README.md

-AppCoder is an app that builds apps directly on your phone.
+AppCoder is a mobile app that lets you build fully functional apps directly on your phone — no programming experience required.

-It uses large language model like Chat6PT to write the code.
+Powered by advanced large language models like Chat6PT, AppCoder turns plain English descriptions into real, working code.
+Just describe what you envision, some back and forth with the AppCoder to iron out any bugs and your app is ready.

-It allows everyone to build their own apps just by using Englisch descriptions of the invisioned app and absolutly no programming or computer science background is needed.
+Designed for non-programmers, AppCoder removes all barriers to app creation.

-Even though it is targeted to non programers even Programmers can quickly generate a prototype app and test their ideas.
+But it's also a great tool for experienced developers who want to rapidly prototype an idea and test concepts.

-If you like the app and want to develop it further it is also possible to copy the code to your developer pc to further enhance and improve it.
+When you're ready to take your app further, you can export the code and continue development on your desktop environment using more advanced programming tools.

-Alternative Terms: App Maker , Vibe Coding , Cursor / Windsurf For Android
+Alternative terms: App Maker, Vibe Coding, Cursor / Windsurf for Android.

 ## License